Gash (Foetus album)

-Gash is a Foetus album released in 1995 by Sony/Columbia.
+Gash is the sixth studio album by Foetus, released in 1995 by Sony/Columbia.
 Gash is the only Foetus album to appear on a major label and their most widely distributed, with releases in North America, Europe and Japan.
-The album spent 10 weeks on the CMJ Radio Top 150, peaking at #48.
+The album spent 10 weeks on the CMJ Radio Top 150, peaking at No. 48.
 Gash is Columbia Records #CK 66461.